-When we think of German cinema of the 1930s, it's fair to say that for most of us light comedy is not the first thing that comes to mind.
-But director Erich Engel made quite a few of them during the period, often featuring a perky brunette named Jenny Jugo, who comes off rather like Bebe Daniels, with a touch of Gracie Allen and (for latter-day viewers) a dash or two of Lucille Ball.
+When we think of German cinema of the 1930s, I think it's fair to say that for most of us light comedy is not the first thing that comes to mind.
+But director Erich Engel made quite a few such films during the period, often featuring a perky brunette named Jenny Jugo.
+For those of us more familiar with Hollywood comediennes she comes off rather like Bebe Daniels, with a touch of Gracie Allen and a dash or two of Lucille Ball in her TV heyday.
 She gives a very winning performance in Funf von der Jazzband, a cute comedy that offers some clever gags and one terrific musical number.

 The story concerns a struggling quartet, the Jazz Band Four, who are desperate to get hired to play at a prestigious music hall.
 Early on, when they audition for the theater's hard-to-please director, their performance is exhilaratingfor me, a definite highlight of the film.
 Not only is their theme song a catchy, lively tune, but the musicians spice up the number with sight gags and funny props: a balloon that inflates from a saxophone, a lady's hat that appears from nowhere, a pistol fired unexpectedly, etc. And there's also an incredibly risqué gag involving a horn held like a portion of the male anatomy that must be seen to be believed.
 I don't think any studio in Hollywood could have gotten away with that bit, even in the Pre-Code era.